 - Pour the cranberries into a medium saucepan.

-- Cover and bring to a boil over high heat.
-Reduce heat and simmer for two to four hours, until sauce reaches desired thickness.
-If you added a lot of water in step two, you will be cooking forever.
+- Cover and bring to a boil over medium high heat.
+Reduce heat and simmer for two hours, until sauce reaches desired thickness.

 - Taste, and add additional brown sugar as needed.